 From a global pandemic to an attempted insurrection, unexpected condos collapses to historic wildfires, the past year and a half have been full of unpredictable disasters, putting in perspective just how unexpected disasters are and how far-reaching their effects can be.
-This September, as we observe National Preparedness Month, we are reminded of the importance of disaster preparedness.
+This September is National Preparedness month.
+This time of year we are reminded the importance of disaster preparedness.

 “Prepare to Protect — Preparing for disasters is protecting everyone you love,” is the theme of this year.
 Ready, a national public service campaign “designed to educate and empower the American people to prepare for, respond to and mitigate emergencies, including natural and man-made disasters,” has identified the Hispanic community as a key audience of the national preparedness month campaign for the first time in history.

-Each week of the month will follow a different theme.
+Each week of National Preparedness Month will follow a different theme.
 This year’s weekly themes include:

 Week 1: Make a Plan